Travel advice for Nepal

 These treks can be done all year round, except for the rainy season.
 For safety always go with a group when going on walks in the Phulchowki forest, as there have been robberies in recent years.
 And stick to the trails – anti-personnel mines were laid during the conflict in this region and you can't be 100% sure that they've all been removed.

 The weather is not the only factor when thinking about when to go to Nepal.
 This Himalayan nation has a rich history, which can be discovered through its festivals.
-Nepal’s festival calendar fills every month of the year with colourful celebrations that offer interesting insights into the local culture.
+Nepal’s festival calendar fills every month of the year with colorful celebrations that offer interesting insights into the local culture.
 Here are some things you should know about festivals in Nepal:

 Stumbling onto a local festival may prove to be the highlight of your travels in Nepal – and given the sheer number of them, you’d be unlucky not to.
 Though most are religious in nature, merrymaking, not solemnity, is the order of the day, and onlookers are always welcome.
 Festivals may be Hindu, Buddhist, animist or a hybrid of all three.